graphql/graphql-spec/spec/Section 3 -- Type System.md

   Translates a string from a given language into a different language.
   """
   translate(
-    """
-    The original language that `text` is provided in.
+    "The original language that `text` is provided in."
-    """
     fromLanguage: String

-    """
-    The translated language to be returned.
+    "The translated language to be returned."
-    """
     toLanguage: String

-    """
-    The text to be translated from an original language into a translated language.
+    "The text to be translated."
-    """
     text: String
   ): String
 }